Tony Marston's Blog About software development, PHP and OOP

 too-many-classes (1K)

 This appalling design is made possible by constructing some classes which contain a single method, and having some methods which contain a single line of code.
 But who in their right minds would create 100 classes just to send an email?
 WTF!!!
+Who in their right minds would make this mess even bigger by spreading this collection of micro-classes across a collection of subdirectories?
+WTF!!!
 When I see designs like this the following questions come to mind:

 Example 2